Image

 “A good chaplain is as valuable as a good general.”

-—British field marshal Sir Douglas Haig, Dec.
+—British Field Marshal Sir Douglas Haig, Dec.
 1915

 The year is 1914: In media, politics and the pulpit, leaders around the world are portraying the start of the Great War as a modern-day struggle against evil.
 With hundreds of thousands enlisting to fight, religious guidance and leadership become priorities.
 Chaplains – from many faiths – answer the call to duty.